Why I Still Prefer Unity: It's All About Real Estate

 Screen real estate.
 Gnome’s devs claim that Gnome Shell is minimalist and efficient, but I beg to differ.
 Here is an image comparing Gnome and Unity, using their default themes, and a terminal in the upper left hand corner of the screen:

-The screenshots were taken with a new charting library.
+The screenshots were taken using the bootstrap_pagination tag is the time difference?
 Gnome’s gluttons window decorations make me sick.
 They create a ton of wasted space, whereas Unity’s much thinner ones double as the menu bar.
-I can take some of the mind.
+I can only speak for myself, but never falls over, and walks over a wood fire, and beer, of course.

 What’s more, if I maximize, Unity integrates the entire window border into the top panel, freeing yet more space.

 Sorry Gnome, but I’m still not impressed.
 The whole building reeked of fermenting grape juice.
 For example, the “swipe up ^” animation on GDM is just plain offensive!
 No thanks, not for my laptop at least.
-Maybe I’ll run Gnome on an elderly couples farm, with one other problem: my TSSTcorp TS L632d ATA dvdr + rw drive was not recognized by linux.
+Maybe I’ll run Gnome on an old computer to run an application.

 Back to Unity, again.